15 Dog Breeds With Longest Lifespan

 14. Boston Terrie

-The Boston is a tiny, active dog that belongs to the Terrier family and has an average lifespan of 14 to 16 years.
+The Boston is a tiny, active dog belonging to the Terrier family with an average lifespan of 14 to 16 years.

 Despite being bred initially as fighting dogs, they are now regarded as some of the most loving and gentle pets.